 From your website content to product descriptions on your ecommerce store and including your booking forms – even if your website extends to more than just text, every aspect will be fully translated and detected by Weglot.

-Weglot both translates (using a first layer of automatic translation) and displays the content of your Wix website under language-specific subdomains/subdirectories.
+Weglot both translates (using a first layer of machine translation) and displays the content of your Wix website under language-specific subdomains/subdirectories.
 This process is instant so you’ll have a multilingual website up and running in minutes.

-Weglot chooses the most accurate automated translation based on language pair to ensure you have the highest quality translation to work with, choosing from DeepL, Microsoft, and Google Translate, depending on your site’s main language and the new language you add.
+Weglot chooses the most accurate machine translation based on language pair to ensure you have the highest quality translation to work with, choosing from DeepL, Microsoft, and Google Translate, depending on your site’s main language and the new language you add.

 We then give you full translation control.
 In your Weglot Dashboard, you’ll be able to edit and manage languages through your translations list or by editing them in a live preview of your website, so you can see exactly where each translation is in your web design.

 If you want to go even further with your website translation, you can order professional translators to look over your automated translations right within the Weglot Dashboard, add your own translation team and make translation rules.

 Weglot is fully optimized for multilingual SEO.
 It’s not just language subdomains/subdirectories that are taken care of.
 Weglot also takes care of SEO settings and translates your SEO metadata and adds hreflang tags meaning search engines can easily crawl and index your newly translated pages.